Saturday, February 14, 2026

 On the afternoon dive, Caroline pointed out to me something on a hydroid.
 I didn't think this was a nudi since it looked like the critter had feet.
 But upon further examination, it IS TOTALLY a nudi.
 The Lomanotus sp.
 It is just that the foot of the nudibranch has stripes.
 New learning for me.
 I am so glad I got at least a few photos of it.
 She also found another Lomanotus, so I started calling her the Lomanotus Queen.

 On the night dive, I wasn't finding much.
 Then I saw everyone was waiting in line for something.
 I was getting annoyed, so I went to look for other stuff and I found a Goniobranchus geometricus and a Thuridilla lineolata.
 Which is two more than I found on the rest of the dive!
 But when finally everyone else was done shooting, they had left.
 And I for the life of me could not find the subject.
 Ugh!
 I was so mad I started yelling underwater.
 John finally came over and saved me... he showed me the nudi.
 God love him.
 It was a Marionia sp.
-15. The sea lice was really bad and I couldn't get a good shot.
+15. The bloodworms was really bad and I couldn't get a good shot.

 As I came back from the night dive and walked up my porch, there was a land slug on it.
 Whoa.
 My funny valentine...